PetterPet01/FFTSSharp/README.md

 Tests on sizes of power of 2.
 Transforms are ran 100000 times and the results are averaged out.

-The benchmark is carried out on i7-2640M CPU (benchmark code will be included soon).
+The benchmark is carried out on i7-2640M CPU; SSE3 for FFTSSharp.

+(Benchmark code will be included soon)
 |Length | FFTSSharp     | MKL           |
 |:-----:|:-------------:|:-------------:|
 | 256   | 356ns         | 376ns         |